 - helping HMRC to identify and prioritise areas for action

-- acting as a sounding board and critical friend to HMRC to solve particular issues affecting small businesses
+- acting as a sounding board to HMRC to help solve particular issues affecting small businesses

 - supporting HMRC in the further development of its small business strategy (particularly in the customer experience area)

-- monitoring and critically assessing HMRC’s overall progress (over period 2015 to 2020) against its commitments to improve the customer experience for small businesses
+- monitoring and critically assessing HMRC’s overall progress against its commitments to improve the customer experience for small businesses

-- reporting as ABAB sees appropriate on the above progress or other relevant issues to HM Treasury ministers and HMRC Executive Committee, as well as producing an annual report
+- reporting as ABAB sees appropriate on the above progress or other relevant issues to HM Treasury ministers and HMRC’s Executive Committee, as well as producing an annual report

 - examining (through a structured work programme of specific projects) particular aspects of the tax system for small businesses, or elements of HMRC’s small business strategy, and producing, in conjunction with HMRC, proposals for improvements